 -

-Important Warning: Based on our extensive experience, we strongly emphasize that hand washing a sheepskin coat should be considered a last resort.
-The natural oils (lanolin) that make the coat so wonderfully soft and supple can be partially lost through water and soap.
-This can result in a leather underside that hardens considerably and a coat that unfortunately will not fully regain its original softness.
-There is even a chance that you may have to purchase a new coat.
+Important Warning: Based on our extensive experience, we strongly emphasize that hand washing a sheepskin should be considered a last resort.
+The natural oils (lanolin) that make the fleece so wonderfully soft and supple can be partially lost due to water and soap.
+This can result in the leather underside becoming significantly harder, and the fleece unfortunately may not fully regain its original softness.
+There is even a possibility that you may need to purchase a new fleece.

 -

-If Inevitable: Use cold water and an appropriate wool detergent.
-Do not soak the coat at all.
-Gently move the coat through the water without rubbing or squeezing.
+If Unavoidable: Use cold water and a suitable wool detergent.
+Absolutely do not soak the fleece.
+Gently move the fleece through the water, without rubbing or squeezing.
 Rinse thoroughly with cold, clean water until all soap residue is gone.

 -

 When in doubt, always contact us!
-Especially with valuable items such as patchwork carpets, we strongly recommend seeking professional advice before washing yourself.
-We will be happy to help you with appropriate advice.
+Especially for valuable items such as patchwork rugs, we strongly advise seeking professional advice before attempting to wash them yourself.
+We are happy to assist you with appropriate guidance.

 -